The Hidden Side Effects of Colouring Shampoo You Should Know

 What is the safest colouring shampoo available in Australia?

 Look for Australian-made formulas that are sulphate-free, PPD-free, ammonia-free, and peroxide-free.
-The Lover’s Hair Salon Colouring Shampoo range ticks all these boxes β€” manufactured in Victoria under Australian GMP standards, with a gentle direct-dye system that colours without structural damage.
-Available in five shades from natural black to warm brown on Amazon AU with fast delivery across Australia.
+The Lover’s Hair Salon Colouring Shampoo range meets all these criteria β€” manufactured in Victoria under Australian GMP standards, with a gentle direct-dye system that colours without structural damage.
+Available in five shades from natural black to warm brown.

 Can I use colouring shampoo if I’m pregnant?